sparksp/phills.me.uk/content/project/pantheon.md

   [menu.main]
     parent = "project"
 +++

-This app was built for Pantheon's 2011 Annual Investor Meeting.
-Installed on strategically-placed iPads, it was used throughout the conference weekend to provide information to and gather feedback from attendees.
+I built this app for Pantheon’s 2011 Annual Investor Meeting.
+The app got installed on strategically-placed iPads; it was used throughout the conference weekend to provide information to and gather feedback from attendees.

 Features include:

 - A 10 question survey
 - A short feedback form
-- A photo gallery, downloaded from the web on launch
+- A photo gallery downloaded from the web on launch
-- A tabbed screen of event information
+- A tabbed view of event information
-- 2 map screens with information points
+- Two map screens with information points

 The app was written in JavaScript using the Appcelerator Titanium mobile SDK.